Frequently Asked Questions

 - May I have personal airport pick-up?

 Yes.
-Personal airport pick-up is available through Friendly Express Limo, Inc. by sending an email to bookaride@yahoo.com.
+Personal airport pick-up is available through Astra Limo, Inc. by sending an email to bookaride@yahoo.com.
 You will be going directly to the homestay address provided to you.
 Shortly after your arrival, you will meet viz Zoom with the Homestay director for a brief orientation and sign the Homestay Agreement.

 - What are my responsibilities on move-out day?